Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/ReportingandSearchAPI.md

 type: tab
 -->

-**Response Elements Detailed Comparison**
+**Response Elements Detailed Comparison:**

-*Note: many additional elements are available in the Reporting API, the below is a comparison with what was available in RPM.*
+_Note: many additional elements are available in the Reporting API, the below is a comparison with what was available in RPM._

 |Payeezy Search API Response Element     | In Commerce Hub Response?
 (Y/N)        |Commerce Hub Element  |
 |:------------------------------------------|:---------------------------------:|:---------------------|